 Generating Maps in RoadRunner

 RoadRunner is the recommended software to create maps to be imported into CARLA.
-This guide will give an outline of what RoadRunner is and how to export customs maps that are ready for importing into CARLA.
+This guide outlines what RoadRunner is, things to consider when building the map and how to export custom maps ready for importing into CARLA.

 Introduction to RoadRunner